-Applications must be received via IGS Connect by 11:59 p.m., June 1, 2018.
+Applications must be received via IGS Connect by 11:59 p.m., April 9, 2021.

-FORMAT: Applicants can access IGS Connect at https://igsconnect.arkansas.gov.
-An agency may submit as many applications as it wishes; however, only one application is permitted per proposed project.
-The application is subject to public review by state executive order 12372; therefore, applicants must complete SF-424 and submit it with the application.
+Applicants can access IGS Connect at https://igsconnect.arkansas.gov.
+An agency may submit as many applications as it wishes, however, only one application is permitted per proposed project.
+The application is subject to public review by state executive order 12372.
+Applicants must complete SF-424 and submit it with the application.